-- Install all equipment at the demonstration site, including but not limited to the LDES technologies, solar photovoltaic generation, and microgrid infrastructure. - Make appropriate electrical connections to utility distribution system - Receive final approval for interconnection from the utility providing service - Prepare an Equipment Testing and Readiness Report that includes but is not limited to the following. - Specific testing and evaluation performed on all components to confirm proper functionality - Results of testing performed for individual components - Participate in final inspection and obtain Final Installation Inspection Letter from the AHJ or its representative, to document inspection completion - Provide Equipment and Materials Tracking Tickets and Delivery Receipts
+- Install all equipment at the demonstration site, including but not limited to the LDES technologies, solar photovoltaic generation, back-up generators, and 12kV microgrid infrastructure - Make appropriate electrical connections to utility distribution system - Receive final approval for interconnection from the utility providing service - Phase 1 BESS deployment shall be 37MWh and shall serve the Viejas critical loads. - Phase 2 BESS deployment shall be an additional 33MWh of newer technology version to result in 28MWh as a local grid serving asset. - Prepare an Equipment Testing and Readiness Report that includes but is not limited to the following: - Specific pre-energization testing and evaluation performed on all components to confirm proper functionality - Testing data sheets that verify all equipment was evaluated and tested according to established procedures to ensure all equipment and individual system components are safe to energize and will function as designed - Participate in final inspection and obtain Final Installation Inspection Letter from the AHJ or its representative, confirming Mechanical Completion and System Readiness - Prepare a CPR Report #2 and participate in CPR Meeting, per subtask 1.3.
+Report shall also include: - Equipment and materials tracking tickets - Equipment and materials delivery receipts

-- Equipment Testing and Readiness Report
+- Equipment Testing and Readiness Report (Draft and Final)

 - Final Installation Inspection Letter

-- Equipment and Materials Tracking Tickets and Delivery Receipts
+- CPR Report #2

-TASK 5: TEST AND COMMISSION LDES SYSTEM
+TASK 5: FUNCTIONALLY TEST AND COMMISSION THE LDES SYSTEM FOR FINAL ACCEPTANCE